-- 4) You have the right to agree to or refuse treatment and actively participate in treatment decisions.
-That includes the right to: - a) Work as part of a team with your provider in deciding what health care is best for you - b) Say yes or no to the care recommended by your provider - 5) You have the right to use each available complaint and appeal process through the managed care organization and through Medicaid, and get a timely response to complaints appeals and fair hearings.
-That includes the right to: - a) Make a complaint to your health plan or to the state Medicaid program about your health care, your provider or your health plan - b) Get a timely answer to your complaint - c) Use the plan's appeal process and be told how to use it - d) Ask for a fair hearing from the state Medicaid program and get information about how that process works - 6) You have the right to timely access to care that does not have any communication or physical access barriers.
-That includes the right to: - a) Have telephone access to a medical professional 24 hours a day, 7 days a week to get any emergency or urgent care you need - b) Get medical care in a timely manner - c) Be able to get in and out of a health care provider's office; this includes barrier-free access for people with disabilities or other conditions that limit mobility, in accordance with the Americans with Disabilities Act - d) Have interpreters, if needed, during appointments with your providers and when talking to your health plan; interpreters include people who can speak in your native language, help someone with a disability or help you understand the information - e) Be given information you can understand about your health plan rules, including the health care services you can get and how to get them - 7) You have the right to not be restrained or secluded when it is for someone else's convenience or is meant to force you to do something you do not want to do or is to punish you. - 8) You have a right to know that doctors, hospitals and others who care for you can advise you about your health status, medical care and treatment; your health plan cannot prevent them from giving you this information, even if the care or treatment is not a covered service. - 9) You have a right to know that you are not responsible for paying for covered services.
-Doctors, hospitals, and others cannot require you to pay copayments or any other amounts for covered services.
+- 4. You have the right to agree to or refuse treatment and actively participate in treatment decisions.
+That includes the right to: - a.
+Work as part of a team with your provider in deciding what health care is best for you. - b.
+Say yes or no to the care recommended by your provider. - 5.
+You have the right to use each available complaint and appeal process through the managed care organization and through Medicaid, and get a timely response to complaints, appeals, external medical reviews and state fair hearings.
+That includes the right to: - a.
+Make a complaint to your health plan or to the state Medicaid program about your health care, your provider, or your health plan. - b.
+MDCP/DBMD escalation help line for members receiving Waiver services via the Medically Dependent Children Program or Deaf/Blind Multi-Disability Program. - c.
+Get a timely answer to your complaint. - d.
+Use the plan's appeal process and be told how to use it. - e.
+Ask for an external medical review and state fair hearing from the state Medicaid program and get information about how that process works. - f.
+Ask for a state fair hearing without an external medical review from the state Medicaid program and get information about how that process works. - 6.
+You have the right to timely access to care that does not have any communication or physical access barriers.
+That includes the right to: - a.
+Have telephone access to a medical professional 24 hours a day, 7 days a week to get any emergency or urgent care you need. - b.
+Get medical care in a timely manner. - c.
+Be able to get in and out of a health care provider's office; this includes barrier-free access for people with disabilities or other conditions that limit mobility, in accordance with the Americans with Disabilities Act. - d.
+Have interpreters, if needed, during appointments with your providers and when talking to your health plan; interpreters include people who can speak in your native language, help someone with a disability or help you understand the information. - e.
+Be given information you can understand about your health plan rules, including the health care services you can get and how to get them. - 7.
+You have the right to not be restrained or secluded when it is for someone else's convenience or is meant to force you to do something you do not want to do or is to punish you. - 8.
+You have a right to know that doctors, hospitals, and others who care for you can advise you about your health status, medical care, and treatment; your health plan cannot prevent them from giving you this information, even if the care or treatment is not a covered service. - 9.
+You have a right to know that you are not responsible for paying for covered services.
+Doctors, hospitals, and others cannot require you to pay copays or any other amounts for covered services.

-8.2.2 STAR, STAR Kids and STAR+PLUS Member Responsibilities
+8.2.2 STAR, STAR Kids, and STAR+PLUS member responsibilities